simonse-projects/author-site/_posts/2020-02-18-behind-the-eight-ball.md

 _And that’s it!
 The race is over!
 A surprise win by Last Gasp!
 Soggy Biscuits is second, and Over Confident takes third place.
 Oh, my!
 Last Gasp has fallen!
 He’s down.
 Luckily his jockey was able to jump free before the horse trapped him underneath.
 It’s pandemonium out there, folks!
 The veterinarians are rushing to the scene…_

 Roy was no longer paying attention.
 He couldn’t believe his good fortune.
-He’d now be able to replace his mother’s money, and clear a $500 profit for himself.
+He’d now be able to replace his mother’s money and clear a $500 profit for himself.
 Being of a superstitious nature, he kissed Dr. Sahedron’s card and placed it in his pocket.
 Then he set off to collect his winnings.

 **???**